MENU

 Filed Under: 00 Post to Chestertown Spy, From and Fuller, Spy Highlights

-November 6, 2025 by Angela Rieck Leave a Comment
+January 22, 2026 by Angela Rieck Leave a Comment

 Angela Rieck, a Caroline County native, received her PhD in Mathematical Psychology from the University of Maryland and worked as a scientist at Bell Labs, and other high-tech companies in New Jersey before retiring as a corporate executive.
-Angela and her dogs divide their time between St Michaels and Key West Florida.
+Angela and her dogs divide their time between St. Michaels and Key West, Florida.
 Her daughter lives and works in New York City.

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.